What You Need to Know in 60 Seconds

 “There are no signs of recession” is a common refrain used by money managers nowadays.

 That’s just wrong.
 There are always some signs of something (a recession is coming, a rest area is ahead on the highway, your favorite character on Game of Thrones is going to die, whatever).
 I won’t argue too strongly that it’s wrong to say “there are no signs of recession,” because that would just be placing far too much emphasis on the word “no” when, in fact, the word that should be used is “few”.

 Here’s the problem and why so many people say there are “no” signs of a recession: Most indicators of economic activity are backward looking.
 So, yeah.
 I totally agree.
-There are no (or very few) signs of recession on a backward looking basis.
+There are no (or very few) signs of recession on a backward-looking basis.
 However, let us not forget that things always look best right before a downturn.
 It is called a peak, after all, for a reason.
 We expect GDP to slow from the 3%-plus to 2%-plus.
 Growth with a 2-handle is good, it’s no recession.
-Consumers are going to be the champions for the US economy.
-Wages are increasing, employment is robust, and the household financial obligations ratio it near its lowest level since the 1980’s.
+Consumers are going to be the champions for the U.S. economy.
+Wages are increasing, employment is robust, and the household financial obligations ratio is near its lowest level since the 1980s.
 This leaves room for consumer spending.
 In fact, I was looking at holiday shopping metrics on the morning of December 18th and they’re impressive.

 Here is something I bet most people didn’t know.
 The average performance of the S&P 500 in the 12-months leading up to recession post-WWII has been just a 4% loss.